liminalcommons/gather-utils/docs/project/README.md

 Welcome to the Portal Explorer development team!
 This document provides an overview of our project system, development processes, and key resources to help you onboard smoothly and become productive quickly.

+Last Updated: 2024-03-21

 ## Development Initiatives

 Our project currently has two major initiatives:

 1. **Portal Explorer Product Development** - Building and enhancing our core product for exploring Gather.town spaces.
+   See [plan-dev-system-improvement.md](./plan-dev-system-improvement.md) for the comprehensive development system improvement plan.

 2. **BDD Refactoring Initiative** - A comprehensive effort to improve our testing framework through standardization, consolidation, and improved traceability.
+   See [plan-bdd-refactoring.md](./plan-bdd-refactoring.md) for the detailed BDD refactoring plan.

 ## Repository Structure